isomerpages/nparks-heritagetrees/_tree-profiles/Petai Kerayong (HT 2005 141).md

 </td>
 <td rowspan="1" colspan="1">
 <strong>Location</strong><a href="https://www.onemap.gov.sg/?lat=1.2730719999968958&amp;lng=103.81540899999591">
- <br>Mount Faber Loop, near<br>road bend opposite side
+ <br>Mount Faber Loop, near<br>road bend opp Danish Seaman's Church</a>
-<br>of Danish Seaman's Mission</a>
 </td>
 </tr>
 </tbody>
 </table>
 <p>The Petai Kerayong is a large forest tree growing up to 50 metres tall and is found from Northeast India to Java.
 It has a stout smooth trunk with large buttresses supporting an umbrella-shaped crown.
 The compound leaves are feather-like with small narrow leaflets and its intriguing flowers are closely set on a round head with a long stalk, which develop into longish fruit pods.</p>

-<p>The building being used by the Danish Seamen's Mission at No. 10 Pender Road was built in 1909.
-It was called the 'Golden Bell' and was built as the home of Mr Tan Boo Liat, a grandson of Mr Tan Tock Seng, the philanthropist whose name the famous Hospital was named after.
-Mr Tan B L sold the 'Golden Bell' some time after it was built.
-It is recorded that Dr Sun Yat Sen spent a night in the "Golden Bell" during a visit to Singapore.</p>
+<p>This tree sits  building being used by the Danish Seamen's Church at No. 10 Pender Road was built in 1909.
+It was formerly called the Golden Bell mansion and was built as the home of Mr Tan Boo Liat, a great-grandson of Mr Tan Tock Seng, the philanthropist whose name the famous Hospital was named after.
+Mr Tan B.L. sold the Golden Bell mansion some time after it was built.
+It is recorded that Dr Sun Yat Sen spent a night in the 'Golden Bell" during a visit to Singapore.</p>

 <p>For more information on this species, please refer to NParks Flora &amp; Fauna Web profile <a href="https://www.nparks.gov.sg/florafaunaweb/flora/3/0/3053">here</a>.</p>